earthai-tech/watex/docs/glossary.rst

         models that often work better and faster with integer-coded categorical variables.

+    Cython
+        Cython is a programming language, a (non-strict, at least for :term:`Python` 3) superset of the Python programming language (with slightly different semantics), designed to give C-like performance with code that is written mostly in Python with optional additional C-inspired syntax.
+See more `here <https://cython.org/>`_.

     deprecation
         We use deprecation to slowly violate our :term:`backwards compatibility` assurances, usually to: